daekeun-ml/ppt-translator/README.md

 - **Color & Style Preservation**: Preserves original text colors and formatting even for untranslated content
 - **Standalone & MCP Support**: Use as a command-line tool or integrate with AI assistants via FastMCP
 - **Multiple Languages**: Supports translation between various languages
-- **Batch Processing**: Can handle multiple slides and text elements efficiently
+- **Batch Processing**: Can handle multiple slides, text elements, and entire folders efficiently
-- **Selective Translation**: Translate entire presentations or specific slides
+- **Selective Translation**: Translate entire presentations, specific slides, or all files in a folder

 ## Examples